People have been using honey for centuries for both food and medicinal purposes.

 The advantages of bee pollen are plentiful, and the pasteurization process removes it from the honey.
 Some of the benefits include:

-All of these factors make bee pollen a crucial part of natural honey and contribute to its natural capacity to heal abrasions and destroy bacteria.
+All of these factors make bee pollen a crucial component of natural honey and contribute to its ability to heal abrasions and destroy bacteria.

-Bee pollen also contains several minerals such as calcium and magnesium, various vitamins, and amino acids.
+Bee pollen also contains several minerals, including calcium and magnesium, various vitamins, and amino acids.

 Bee Propolis